JuliaLang/julia/README.md

     CC = gcc44
     CXX = g++44

-Otherwise, install or contact your systems adminstrator to install a more recent version of gcc.
+Otherwise, install or contact your systems administrator to install a more recent version of gcc.

 #### Linux Build Troubleshooting